-If the AD9883A does not acknowledge the master device during a write sequence, the SDA remains high so the master can generate a stop signal.
-If the master device does not acknowledge the AD9883A during a read sequence, the AD9883A interprets this as "end of data."
-The SDA remains high so the master can generate a stop signal.
+If the AD9883 does not acknowledge the master device during a write sequence, the SDA remains HIGH so the master can generate a stop signal.
+If the master device does not acknowledge the AD9883 during a read sequence, the AD9883 interprets this as "end of data."
+The SDA remains HIGH so the master can generate a stop signal.

-Writing data to specific control registers of the AD9883A requires that the 8-bit address of the control register of interest be written after the slave address has been established.
+Writing data to specific control registers of the AD9883 requires that the 8-bit address of the control register of interest be written after the slave address has been established.
 This control register address is the base address for subsequent write operations.
 The base address autoincrements by one for each byte of data written after the data byte intended for the base address.
-If more bytes are transferred than there are available addresses, the address will not increment and remains at its maximum value of 14H.
-Any base address higher than 14H will not produce an acknowledge signal.
+If more bytes are transferred than there are available addresses, the address will not increment and remain at its maximum value of 14h.
+Any base address higher than 14h will not produce an acknowledge signal.